CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

 * Work-efficient compact implementation on the GPU
 * Wrapper for thrust's scan implementation to compare performance

+Tested at block size of 128.

 ![](img/timeOverLength.png)
+Less runtime means a more optimal implementation

 I do not know how the thrust implementation manages to be so efficient at such large array sizes.
 In fact, it seems to become increasingly efficient with array length.